Politics of the Comoros: Executive branch

 The federal presidency is rotated between the islands' presidents.

 The Union of the Comoros abolished the position of Prime Minister in 2002.
 The position of Vice-President of the Comoros was used 2002–2019.

 Legislative branch

 The Assembly of the Union has 33 seats, 24 elected in single seat constituencies and 9 representatives of the regional assemblies.

 Judicial branch

 The Supreme Court or Cour Supreme, has two members appointed by the president, two members elected by the Federal Assembly, one by the Council of each island, and former presidents of the republic.

 Political parties and elections

 International organization participation

-The Comoros are member of the ACCT, ACP, AfDB, AMF, African Union, FAO, G-77, IBRD, ICAO, ICCt (signatory), ICRM, IDA, IDB, IFAD, IFC, IFRCS, ILO, IMF, InOC, Interpol, IOC, ITU, LAS, NAM, OIC, OPCW (signatory), United Nations, UNCTAD, UNESCO, UNIDO, UPU, WCO, WHO, WMO.
+The Comoros is a member state of the following international organizations: